Rosa Rosal: Humanitarian activities

-Rosal has also hosted two public-service television programs, Damayan and Kapwa Ko Mahal Ko, which solicit financial and medical aid for indigent medical patients.
+Rosal also hosted two public-service television programs, Damayan and Kapwa Ko Mahal Ko, which solicited financial and medical aid for indigent medical patients.

-Despite her widespread association with blood donation, Rosal has never donated blood herself, on account of her blood pressure, which is way below the level required for donors.
+Despite her widespread association with blood donation, Rosal never donated blood herself, on account of her blood pressure, which was well below the level required for donors.

 Honors

 In 1999, Rosa was awarded the Ramon Magsaysay Award for Public Service.
 She was cited for "her lifetime of unstinting voluntary service, inspiring Filipinos to put the needs of others before their own."

 In 2006, President Gloria Macapagal Arroyo bestowed on Rosal the Order of the Golden Heart with the rank of Grand Cross for a lifetime in public service and for her work with the Red Cross.

 In the 1950s, while in her mid-twenties, Rosal declined President Ramon Magsaysay's offer to appoint her as head of the Social Welfare Administration, the predecessor-agency of the cabinet-level Department of Social Welfare and Development.

 In November 2008, Rosal was awarded the Ading Fernando Lifetime Achievement Award at the 22nd PMPC Star Awards For TV.